ProstoKust/Console/README.md

 ```
 Then, when you press the space bar, a new Hello World! message is displayed in the console.

+> [!NOTE]
-You can output anything to the console, as in Debug.Log, for example:
+> You can output anything to the console, just like in Debug.Log

+For example, if you write:
 ```
 public int count;